Jetavanaramaya: Design and construction

 As one of the largest ancient stupas constructed and one of the tallest ancient structures in the world, the structural ingenuity and engineering skills employed for the construction are significant.
+The structure is not hollow, rather it is a solid form.
 The foundations of the structure were 8.5m deep and the size of the structure required bricks which could withstand loads of up to 166 kg.
 The solid foundation lay on bedrock and the dome was constructed of full and half bricks and earth fill, the unique shape of a perfect ellipsoid allowed for stress and thus allowed the construction of the large structure.
 The Mahavamsa describes the foundation laying, where fissures were filled with stones and stamped down by elephants whose feet were protected with leather bindings.
 The bricks used for the construction were a significant development of ancient Sri Lankan engineering, the bricks used for Jetavanaramaya had a composition of 60 percent fine sand and 35 percent clay, the bricks could withstand 281 kg/in2.

 Finely crushed dolomite, limestone, sieved sand and clay provided the bonding material for the bricks.
 The clay employed was pliable and thus accommodates movement within the structure.
 One of the sides of the brick was roughened to trap the bonding slurry thus limiting lateral movement.
 The stupa was then covered with lime plaster; the plaster used contained seashells, sugar syrup, egg whites, coconut water, glues, oils, plant resin, sand, clay and pebbles.
 The plaster also provided waterproofing for the structure.
 The Mahavamsa also mentions the use of copper sheets over the foundation and arsenic dissolved in sesame oil to prevent insect and plant intrusions inside the stupa.
 It is estimated that Jetavanaramaya took 15 years to complete and would have required a skillful workforce of hundreds, including brickyard workers and bricklayers, and stonemasons.